 What percentage of Americans own guns?
 The United States has the highest percentage of gun ownership worldwide.
 There are 120 firearms per 100 people in the U.S., with 30% of Americans owning at least one gun and 43%.
 That means that the majority of gun owners own more than one firearm.
 According to the Pew Research Center, two-thirds of gun owners own more than one firearm, and 29% own five or more.

 How many Americans own guns?
 There are over 98 million gun owners in the United States.
 There are more guns than there are people in the United States, with over 390 million guns for 327 million people.
 This means that the 98 million gun owners often own more than one gun.
 Numbers in this article are provided by the CDC and are from 2019.

 The five states with the highest gun death rates, in deaths per 100,000, are: Alaska (24.4), Mississippi (24.2), Wyoming (22.3), New Mexico (22.3), and Alabama (22.2).
 Of these states, Wyoming has the highest gun ownership rate of 64.5%, followed by Alaska with 64.5%.
 Mississippi's gun ownership rate is 55.8%, New Mexico's is 46.2%, and Alabama's is 55.5%.
 Texas had the highest number of gun deaths, with 3,683.
 California followed with 2,945 and Florida with 2,872.

 States with the Fewest Gun Deaths

-The five states with the lowest gun death rates are:
+The five states with the lowest gun death rates, in deaths per 100,000, are: